MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 7. In the **JobApplicationController** constructor, initialize the **_httpClient** field with the value of the **httpClient** parameter.

-8. Add a method for the **Create** action with the following information:
+8. Add a method with the following information:
    - Scope: **public**
    - Modifier: **async**
    - Return type: **Task&lt;IActionResult&gt;**